MikeCook9994/5th-Edition-Hombrew/Subclasses/0WIP/Circle Of Nightmares.md

 ## Nightmare's Torment
 *2nd-level Circle of Nightmares Feature*

 You can exploit the interconnectedness of all natural things to wound not just the bodies of your enemies, but their psyches as well.
 Your natural capability to languish your foes with nightmarish torments is represented by your Torment Dice, each of which are a d4.
 You have a number of these dice equal to two times your proficiency Bonus.
-Once per turn, when you deal damage to a creature or a creature fails a saving throw forced by a spell you cast, you can choose to expend a torment die to roll on the Torment Table below and subject the target to the resulting effect.
+On your turn, when you deal damage to a creature or a creature fails a saving throw forced by a spell you cast, you can choose to expend torment dice to roll on the Torment Table below.
+You describe how the torment manifests in the mind of the target.
+You can expend up to 2 torment dice on your turn.
+This increases to 3 when you reach level 10 in the druid class.

-The maxinum number of torment dice you can expend at once increases by 1 when you reach levels 6 (2 dice), 10 (3 dice), and 14 (4 dice) in the druid class.
 When you roll multiple torment dice, you can choose to group the torment die rolls in any combination.
-You then sum the results of the torment die rolls in each group to determine the torment for that group according to the Torment table.
+You then sum the results of the torment die rolls in each group to determine the torment according to the Torment table.
 Any torment die rolls that are not not grouped with another roll are treated as an individual roll on the Torment table.
-Treat any group with a sum greater than 12 as a 12.
+Treat any group with a sum greater than 10 as a 10.

 You regain all of your expended torment dice when you finish a long rest.